getdnsapi/stubby/README.md

 # About Stubby

 Stubby is an application that acts as a local **DNS Privacy stub resolver** (using DNS-over-TLS).
-Stubby encrypts DNS queries sent from a client machine (desktop or laptop) to a DNS Privacy resolver increasing end user privacy.
+Stubby encrypts DNS queries sent from a client machine (desktop or laptop) to a DNS Privacy resolver(s) increasing end user privacy.
 Stubby is in the early stages of development but is suitable for technical/advanced users.
 A more generally user-friendly version is on the way!

 Stubby provides DNS Privacy by: